-Apply Online Pradhan Mantri Awas Yojana Urban and Gramin Application Form 2017 Registration
+Apply Online Pradhan Mantri Awas Yojana Gramin Online Application Form 2017 Registration

 It is a known fact that in India poverty is a major problem and there are many families and individuals in the country who do not even have access to the basis requirements of life which includes food, clothes and shelter.
 But this comes as a biggest hurdle in the path of development and growth that the country is looking forward to achieving.

 When talking about basic requirements of life food and clothes are something that people still somehow manage to get but then a house is something that is surely hard to get.
 A report that came out a few months ago revealed that around 5 crore families in the country are homeless, which means they do not have a proper or ‘pakka’ house to live in. now there are many reasons behind this, one being the fact that the land prices are quite high and same is the case of the cost of construction.
 Here comes the role of the home loans.
 But then the problem with the home loans is the high interest rate at which it is offered.
 Moreover one is considered for home loans based on the income, which if low one doesnot get a home loan.
 So many families are left with no option and are not able to build or buy a house for themselves.